 Where to Stay?

-Disney World has an incredible amount of lodging options for your stay, starting with the on-site, official Disney hotels.
+There are a number of places to stay at Disney World but we’ll start with the on-site, official Disney hotels.
 There are currently 25 different Disney resorts to stay at, all with varied themes and at different prices.
 The resorts are broken into categories – value, moderate, and deluxe.
 Each category has several resorts included in them all with varied themes.
 Staying on-site does come with perks as all transportation to and from the parks and Disney Springs (the outdoor shopping and dining center) is complimentary.
 There are also extra hours in a theme park offered to on-site guests called Extra Magic Hours.

 When booking official Disney World hotels, be on the lookout for special offers.
 These are almost always offered regardless of the time of year and at least give a percentage off of hotel rooms.
 There’s also other offers generally, including the very popular Free Dining offer in the fall which includes the dining plan along with the room rate.
 Another option includes sites that let you rent points from Disney Vacation Club owners to stay at nicer hotels at a cheaper rate.
 We have used this site several times with relative ease.
 We have reviewed many of the resorts on-site, here is our ranking of the ones we’ve stayed at.
 There is also this post that gives a brief overview of the theme of each resort and here’s one that ranks all of the Disney World Resort pools.
 If you can’t decide on just one resort then a split-stay may be right for you.
 You can also try out a vacation package from certified travel agents to simplify things!

 We prefer these resorts as the transportation is superior to staying off-site and that offsets any cost difference.
 There are some good options near Disney Springs that are cheaper.
 The last option is to stay off-site in a hotel or vacation rental.
 If you have a bigger group then a vacation rental may be a good option but we definitely prefer staying on-site.